lackovic/notes/Windows/Windows Subsystem for Linux/README.md

 Type `lxrunoffline` to see the list of supported actions.

-## Use chromedriver in WSL
+## Use ChromeDriver in WSL

+One solution is to install Chrome in WSL2 and [run it as Linux GUI application](#run-linux-gui-applications), as explained above.
+See the [Chrome README](../../Chrome/README.md) for how to install Chrome in Ubuntu WSL2.

-WSL doesn't support GUI applications, and Chrome is especially difficult to get working, even with the headless option.
-The solution proposed here is to install chromedriver in Windows and run it from WSL.
+Another solution is to install ChromeDriver in Windows and run it from WSL:

 1. Download the latest [chromedriver_win32.zip](https://sites.google.com/a/chromium.org/chromedriver/) (make sure your Chrome browser version is compatible with the downloaded chromedriver)
 1. Extract it in a folder (e.g. - `%USERPROFILE%/bin` in Command Prompt, or `~/bin` in PowerShell)